-As described in Notes 1 and 5 to the consolidated financial statements, the Company is subject to Description of the income taxes in the U.S. and numerous foreign jurisdictions, which affect the Company's provision Matter for income taxes.
+Description of the MatterAs described in Notes 1 and 5 to the consolidated financial statements, the Company is subject to income taxes in the U.S. and numerous foreign jurisdictions, which affect the Company's provision for income taxes.
 Specifically, the Company is entitled to claim US foreign tax credits for taxes paid in international tax paying jurisdictions.
 The Company is also subject to taxation of global intangible low-taxed income (GILTI) earned by foreign subsidiaries.
-For the year ended December 31, 2020, the Company's provision for income taxes was \$23.0 million.
+For the year ended December 31, 2020, the Company's provision for income taxes was \$23.0 million.Auditing the Company's provision for income taxes, particularly the effects of foreign tax credits and

 Auditing the Company's provision for income taxes, particularly the effects of foreign tax credits and GILTI, was especially challenging because interpretation of the relevant foreign tax regulations and the application of these interpretations to the calculation of the foreign tax credits and GILTI is highly complex.

-How We We obtained an understanding, evaluated the design and tested the operating effectiveness of the Addressed the controls over the Company's accounting for income taxes.
+How We Addressed the Matter in Our AuditWe obtained an understanding, evaluated the design and tested the operating effectiveness of the controls over the Company's accounting for income taxes.
 For example, we tested controls over management's identification and assessment of changes in applicable tax regulations.
-We also tested Matter in Our Audit controls over the calculation of the foreign tax credits and GILTI, including review of the completeness and accuracy of the inputs and underlying data.
+We also tested controls over the calculation of the foreign tax credits and GILTI, including review of the completeness and accuracy of the inputs and underlying data.

 To test the Company's provision for income taxes, we performed audit procedures that included, among others, evaluating the Company's assessment of applicable tax regulations and testing the calculation of the provision, including the completeness and accuracy of the underlying data.
 We also evaluated the Company's significant assumptions and the completeness and accuracy of the data used to determine the amount of the foreign tax credits and GILTI, including foreign earnings and profits, and tested the accuracy of such calculations.
 As part of these procedures, we engaged tax subject matter professionals with knowledge of and experience with international and local income tax laws to evaluate the application of these regulations to the Company's tax positions.
 We have also evaluated the Company's income tax disclosures included in Note 5 of the consolidated financial statements in relation to these matters.